Ubunchu!

-Ubunchu! (うぶんちゅ！) is a comedy manga serialized in ASCII Media Works’ Weekly ASCII and Ubuntu Magazine Japan between May 2008 and June 2013.
+Ubunchu! (うぶんちゅ！) is a comedy manga serialized in ASCII Media Works' Weekly ASCII and Ubuntu Magazine Japan between May 2008 and June 2013.
 Its name is a play on words combining the Linux distribution Ubuntu and a Japanese onomatopoeia for a kiss, chu (ちゅ).

 Plot

-The story follows the activities of the three members of the Ichinomiya Prefectural High School’s system administration club (part of the wider IT club).
-Each chapter is focussed on a certain aspect of the Ubuntu operating system or a related topic, such as command-line interfaces, input methods, Linux Mint, or software licensing.
+The story follows the activities of the three members of the Ichinomiya Prefectural High School's system administration club (part of the wider IT club).
+Each chapter is focused on a certain aspect of the Ubuntu operating system or a related topic, such as command-line interfaces, input methods, Linux Mint, or software licensing.